-I will go out on a limb here and say that you have a LinkedIn account.
+I’ll take my chances and say that you have a LinkedIn account.
 Maybe you created it a while back and your current position is still a job you left years ago.
-Or perhaps you keep it very up to date, but struggle with adding quality connections.
+Or perhaps you keep it very up to date but struggle with adding quality connections.
+Here at UniClix, we are committed to helping you get the most of your LinkedIn account, and that includes giving your tips and ideas for a stunning LinkedIn header.

 Isn’t LinkedIn basically an online CV?